Article by Ennis Davis, AICP

 2.Interstate 95 and Interstate 10 Operational Improvements

 Construction continues on a $128 million expansion of the Fuller Warren Bridge and I-95/I-10 interchange.
-The project, which is expected to be completed in summer 2020, will include the addition of a 12-foot shared use path over the St. Johns River, connecting San Marco and Riverside.
+The project, which is expected to be completed in spring 2021, will include the addition of a 12-foot shared use path over the St. Johns River, connecting San Marco and Riverside.
 Operational improvements and enhancements will be made to the interchange at Interstate 95 and Interstate 10, the Fuller Warren Bridge, and along the east side of U.S.17 north bound between McDuff Avenue and Rosselle Street.

 Operational improvements include:

 Widening of the Fuller Warren Bridge expanding northbound and southbound lanes from three lanes to four lanes.

 Adding a Shared Use Path (SUP) on the Fuller Warren Bridge for pedestrians and bicyclists connecting San Marco and Riverside neighborhoods.